cewing/training.python_web/source/presentations/week04.rst

 * It is **not** world-writable
 * You'll need to put it somewhere you can write without using ``sudo``
 * Put it in your home directory
+* If you are already working on your VM, you can skip this part.

 .. class:: incremental